Don't Look Back in Anger: Composition and structure

 The piano in the introduction of the song strongly resembles Lennon's "Imagine".
 As Oasis are often criticised for borrowing parts of other artists' songs, Gallagher commented on the intro's similarity to "Imagine":

 In the case of "Don't Look Back in Anger"—I mean, the opening piano riff's "Imagine".
 Fifty per cent of it's put in there to wind people up, and the other 50% is saying, "Look, this is how songs like 'Don't Look Back in Anger' come about—because they're inspired by songs like 'Imagine'."
 And no matter what people might think, there will be some 13-year-old kid out there who'll read an interview and think, "'Imagine'?
 I've never heard that song."
 And he might go and buy the album, you know what I mean?

-In an interview for Q in 1997, Gallagher said he took the main riff from David Bowie's "All the Young Dudes", saying: "Absolutely.
+In an interview with Q in 1997, Gallagher said he took the main riff from David Bowie's "All the Young Dudes", saying: "Absolutely.
 Course.
 I've had two songs out of that now: 'Don't Look Back in Anger' and 'Stand by Me'.
 And he's still not sued me yet."
-Many commentators have noted that the song uses Johann Pachelbel's 17th century "Canon in D" chord progression throughout, with a slight variation in the final bar.
+Many commentators have noted that the song uses Johann Pachelbel's 17th-century "Canon in D" chord progression throughout, with a slight variation in the final bar.
 The chord progression of "Canon in D" is the following: I, V, vi, iii, IV, I, IV, V, while "Don't Look Back in Anger" is the following: I, V, vi, iii, IV, V – omitting the I and IV from the second bar.